Click on a topic to jump to that section. Consult the Services page for an overview on our fee-based services before reading this FAQ.

 May I eat or drink in the library?

-Beverages are allowed in lidded containers.
+Covered beverages and small snacks are permitted in most areas of the Law Library.
 Please see our Code of Conduct for more information.

 Code of Conduct